 What follows is a sampler of activities thus far.
 Please join us in the months ahead!

 At this time, we have a general registration form for children.
 This affords us necessary contact information and details to include your child in age appropriate invitations as our programming evolves.
 Please click here to register.
 Faith Development Registration

-A 30 minute monthly online chapel before the worship service, usually the first Sunday of the month from 9:30-10:00 a.m.
-All are invited to attend and meet new friends and see old faces while engaging in activities and reflections on the monthly theme.
+A 45 minute monthly online chapel before the worship service, usually the first Sunday of the month from 9:15 to 10:00 a.m.
+All are invited to attend, meet new friends and see familiar faces while engaging in activities and reflections on the monthly theme.
 Geared towards children and families.
 Parents/caregivers are welcome to participate or not, but should be nearby if younger ones need help.
 Online Zoom Chapel

-Beginning in the Spring 2020, we welcomed the public and our own members to roam our grounds and view a series of installations in words and pictures.
-The thematic focus was racial justice and faith, in rotation until the final weeks of warm weather, This is something we plan to continue on our grounds to welcome spring 2021, as weather permits.
+Beginning in Spring 2020, we welcomed the public and our own members to roam our grounds and view a series of installations in words and pictures.
+The thematic focus was racial justice and faith, in rotation, until the final weeks of warm weather, This is something we plan to continue to welcome Spring 2021, as weather permits.
 For a complete listing of the visually arresting books we have exhibited to date, follow this link.
 Video and Parent Resources

 We have had vibrant gatherings of 5th through 8th graders who come together for an hour of online games.
-Games have included “Guess the Pixalating Picture”, “Trivia”, “Family Feud” to the most popular recent addition, “Where’s Bernie”?
+Games have included “Guess the Pixalating Picture”, “Trivia”, “Family Feud” as well as the most popular recent addition, “Where’s Bernie”?
 This is a late afternoon hour dedicated to coming together with a chance to connect with old and new friends..

 Our UU high school aged youth hold weekly virtual meetings on Sunday afternoons to make connections, consider big questions, engage in creative activities and do service in the congregation and community.
 Click this link to join. firstname.lastname@example.org

 ALL GENERATION EVENTS